Saint Lawrence

 A last line that outlived the historical record

 The account of Lawrence's actual execution has become inseparable from one of Christian history's most quoted lines.
 Legend holds he was roasted to death on a gridiron, and that partway through, he told his executioners, "I am cooked on that side; turn me over, and eat" — a line of almost impossible composure delivered in the middle of his own torture.
 Historians have questioned the account's accuracy, noting that Valerian's edict called for prompt execution of clergy, typically by beheading, which sits uneasily against the slow death the gridiron story describes.
+One theory, floated by some modern scholars, suggests a possible scribal error in an early account — a Latin phrase describing his death by the sword (passus est) may have been misread or mistranslated in a way that eventually produced the roasting narrative.
 Whatever actually happened in the final details, the story has endured for exactly the reason such stories tend to: an image of composure so extreme it became impossible to forget.

 A basilica built over an enduring devotion

-Lawrence's martyrdom, whatever its precise details, made him one of the most venerated martyrs of the early Roman Church.
-The Basilica of San Lorenzo Fuori le Mura, built over his traditional burial site, remains a major pilgrimage destination in Rome today — a lasting monument to a deacon remembered less for how he died and more for the sharp, pointed answer he gave when asked to hand over treasure he didn't believe gold could represent.
+Lawrence's martyrdom, whatever its precise details, made him one of the most venerated martyrs of the early Roman Church, and one of only a handful whose feast was kept with the highest liturgical rank in the city of Rome itself for centuries.
+The Basilica of San Lorenzo Fuori le Mura, built over his traditional burial site, remains a major pilgrimage destination in Rome today and counts among the city's seven traditional pilgrim churches — a lasting monument to a deacon remembered less for how he died and more for the sharp, pointed answer he gave when asked to hand over treasure he didn't believe gold could represent.

 Trivia